Happy Easter To All!

 Faberge Eggs

 For the wealthy collector among us, here are some of the finest Easter eggs in the world.
 If you have a few thousand to several million dollars to spare, you could set up a collection of these items.
-For those with more modest budgets, here’s where you can find something more affordable.
+For those with more modest budgets, you can check home catalogs for something more affordable.

 Fabergé Easter eggs have been prized possessions of the wealthy for over a century.